nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `add_session n/STUDENT_NAME d/DATE t/TIME k/DURATION s/SUBJECT f/FEE`

 * `STUDENT_NAME` should match the exact student’s name in TutorBuddy
-* `DATE` should be the date of the session in yyyy-mm-dd` format
+* `DATE` should be the date of the session in `yyyy-mm-dd` format
 * `DURATION` should be in minutes
 * `FEE` should be the total tuition fee for 1 session of the given duration
-    * TutorBuddy only accepts `FEE` within an acceptable range of values between 0 (Voluntary Session) to below 10000 as we do not except a single session to cost $10,000 or more.
+    * TutorBuddy only accepts `FEE` within an acceptable range of values between 0 (Voluntary Session) to below 10000 as we do not expect a single session to cost $10,000 or more.
     * `FEE` only allows values up to 2 decimal points only

 <div markdown="span" class="alert alert-primary">:bulb: Tip: